-

 Clinical Neurological Sciences, Schulich School of Medicine and Dentistry

-Examiner is testing cranial nerve II visual acuity with near card
+A neurologist is testing cranial nerve II (visual acuity) with a near card on a female patient with dark eyes.

 -